MaxBauV/AudioTimeShiftDetector/README.md

 In the `testing` directory, you can find the Reaper project I used for testing & verification.

-- Track 1 contains the unchanged test file.
+- Track 1 contains the unchanged measurement file.
 - Tracks 2 & 3 contain copies of that file, but with applied filters to mimic a frequency response change (e.g., simulating a speaker crossover system).
 If the reaFIR filter's edit mode is set to `precise`, it does not affect the phase.
 - You can experiment with other EQs and filters to observe how the resulting phase shift introduces an additional time shift.